ElevatoDigital/delta-cli-tools/README.md

 The CLI tools project is still quite young.
 In the near future, we'll be working on these additions:

-0. More step types.
+0. ~~More step types.
 Currently, you can add PHP callbacks and shell commands to your scripts.
-We plan to add specialized steps for ~~rsync~~, checking for common issues, etc.
+We plan to add specialized steps for rsync, checking for common issues, etc.~~
-0. Templates for common environments like WordPress and Zend Framework.
+0. Templates for common environments like ~~WordPress~~ and Zend Framework.
 0. ~~Build out the environment API.
 We will add things like credentials and host names to the environment objects so that script steps don't have to be specified repeatedly.~~
 0. The ability to notify people after a script has been run.